Tuesday, May 26, 2009

 I was pissed to get laid-off yet again, twice within the past year.
 I can’t take any more of this.
 I’ve gone through enough already.

 I was even more pissed because the week before I did a bang-up job giving a PowerPoint presentation to the Case Management department of a huge Napa hospital, a task she could never have accomplished on her own because of her deathly fear of public speaking.
-Couple that fear with her cringe-inciting English, why-a, that would’ve killed any future business referrals, for sure.
+Couple that fear with her cringe-inciting English, why-a, that would have killed any future business referrals, for sure.
 Am I oozing bitterness?

 Ghandi said that and he was right.
 Why do I think that pointing out the shortcomings of another would boost my own stature?

 All I’m doing by demeaning someone else is painting an unflattering image of myself.
 It gives me momentary pleasure, for sure.
 Like loosening a valve and letting some steam escape.
 It may relieve the pressure but the heat could sear my own skin.
-How can I bear to look at this image of me spitting bile?
+How can I bear to look at this image of myself spitting bile?
 Might as well walk around with snot and saliva dripping on my chin, wear tattered clothes and dirty underwear.

 I’m glad I recognize the taste, smell, physical discomfort and ugliness of these human emotions.
 It serves as my internal guidance system for what I need to work on spiritually.

 If truth be told, I’m more pissed at myself for having taken the job out of desperation.
 I have only myself to blame for selling out and giving my services away for “free.”
 From a six-figure income I allowed myself to accept a nothing-job so I could pay the rent.
-My anger towards her is nothing more than unforgiveness of self turned outward.
+My anger towards her is nothing more than unforgiveness of myself turned outward.

 I forgive myself and resolve never again to diminish my own worth.
 I forgive myself for getting pissed off and externalizing it.
 I forgive myself for sounding ungrateful, however fleetingly.
 After all, the experience has opened my eyes and cracked open my heart.
 Sometimes the work of enlightenment means having to see your wholeness through the shattered glass of unforgiveness.